dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T754: Inflation concerns can be managed through policies.
+### T754: Inflation is manageable with monetary policies.

 |Support|
 |---|